Accommodation, living and working in Berlin

 Note: Not all doctors offer emergency opening hours, and please always call them before going in order to avoid long waiting times.
 When you see the doctor, always take your health insurance card (EHIC) or your health insurance policy with you.

 The best way to find a doctor is to search online at Ärzte Berlin where you can also search for certain areas of Berlin, specialists or English, Turkish or Spanish speaking doctors (as well as further languages).
+The health insurance company TK also offers an online search engine for medical specialists in German and English.

 As a helpful source of information, the illustrated health dictionary compiled by the studierendenWERK BERLIN explains important health and medical terms in German and English.